timoxley/linklocal/Readme.md

 ### Recursively Linking local dependencies in local dependencies

-If your local dependencies themselves might have local dependencies, you can use `linklocal -r` to recursively link all local dependencies:
+If your local dependencies have local dependencies, you can use `linklocal -r` to recursively link all local dependencies:

 `bowl` depends on `banana`